 “The work that Shopmobility Highland does is absolutely essential.
 As an MSP for the region, I am committed to supporting organisations that make such a tangible difference to people’s lives.
 So, I have written a letter of support for their funding applications, I truly hope they receive the support they need to continue their vital service.
 It would be a huge loss to the Highlands and Islands if they were unable to continue their work.”

-Highlands and Islands MSP Emma Roddick has welcomed new figures that show the Scottish Government's…
+Highlands and Islands MSP Emma Roddick has called on the Scottish Government to ensure that…